 Shizunai Cherry Blossoms 二十間道路桜並木

-A seven-kilometer stroll among three thousand cherry trees
+A seven-kilometer stroll among two thousand cherry trees

 Surrounded by green fields and with the impressive Hidaka mountain range in the distance, walking along the Nijukken Road of Shizunai provides the perfect cherry blossom-viewing trip.

-- Cherry blossoms are usually in full bloom early May to mid-May
+- Cherry blossoms are usually in full bloom in early May

 - Arrive early for the best parking and a quieter walk